knzhou/academic-kickstart/content/home/writing.md

 Below are some expository works on physics, at both the popular and technical level.

 - {{% staticref "writing/Relaxation.pdf" "newtab" %}}Cosmological Relaxation{{% /staticref %}}.
 A dissertation written for the Oxford MSc in Mathematical and Theoretical Physics, covering models that "relax" the Higgs boson's mass.
 Also contains musings on model building and the precise meaning of naturalness and fine-tuning.
 - {{% staticref "writing/Demuth.pdf" "newtab" %}}The Meaning of Nothing{{% /staticref %}}.
 The New College Demuth prize essay, on how theoretical stories map onto reality, and why a physicist's philosophical flexibility is a useful tool.
+Published in the New College Record with a wonderful illustration by [Audrey Effenberger](https://aeffen.github.io/).